ga-sei-lessons/python-venv-cheatsheet/README.md

-# Python venv CCheatsheet 🐍
+# Python venv Cheatsheet 🐍

 Step by step breakdown of setting up a virtual environment for python project dependancy management